nlewo/nix2container/README.md

 Note that `imageTag`, `os`, and `arch` do not affect the pulled image; that is governed entirely by the supplied `manifest.json` file.
 These arguments are used for the manifest-selection logic in the included `getManifest` script.

-In this usage, the `manifest.json` functions as a lockfile meant to be stored in source control alongside the Nix container definitions.

 #### Authentication